johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

-If this doesn't look familiar, take a quick look at this section of the [Custom providers chapter](https://docs.nestjs.com/fundamentals/custom-providers#class-providers-useclass).
+If this doesn't look familiar, take a quick look at [this section](https://docs.nestjs.com/fundamentals/custom-providers#class-providers-useclass) of the *Custom providers* chapter.
 The similarities are deliberate.
 We're applying the lessons learned from *Custom providers* to build a more flexible means of supplying options to our dynamic modules - hence the name *async options provider*.

-### Coding for Async Options Providers

 So how do we implement this?
 Let's dig in.
-This is going to be a **long** section, but we can do this! :)  Bear in mind that we are walking through a design pattern that, once you understand it, you can **confidently** cut-and-paste as boilerplate to start any sophisticated module that needs dynamic configuration.
+This is going to be a **long** section, but we can do this! :smile:.
+Bear in mind that we are walking through a design pattern that, once you understand it, you can **confidently** cut-and-paste as boilerplate to start building a module that needs dynamic configuration.
 As always, before the cutting and pasting starts, it's important to understand the template so you can customize it to your needs.
 Just remember that you won't have to write this from scratch each time!

 Let's first discuss what we expect to accomplish with the `registerAsync(...)` construct above.
 Basically, we're saying "Hey module!
 I don't want to give you the option property values in code.
 How about instead I give you a class that has a *method* you can call to get the option values?".
 This would give us a great deal of flexibility in how we can generate the options dynamically at runtime.

 This implies that our dynamic module is going to need to do a little more work in this case, as compared to the static options technique, to acquire its connection options.
-We're going to work up to that.
+We're going to work our way up to that result.
 We begin by formalizing some definitions.
 We're trying to supply MassiveJS with its expected *connection options*, so first  we'll create an interface to model that:

 ```typescript
 export interface MassiveConnectOptions {